Le Pétomane: Career

-In the following decade Pujol tried to 'refine' and make his acts 'gentler'; one of his favourite numbers became a rhyme about a farm which he himself composed, and which he punctuated with anal renditions of the animals' sounds.
+In the following decade, Pujol tried to 'refine' and make his acts 'gentler'; one of his favourite numbers became a rhyme about a farm, which he himself composed, and which he punctuated with anal renditions of the animals' sounds.

 With the outbreak of World War I, Pujol retired from the stage and returned to his bakery in Marseilles.
 Later, he opened a biscuit factory in Toulon.

-Personal life and demise
+Death

 Pujol died in 1945, aged 88.
+One source says his death occurred "shortly after the Allied landing", presumably a reference to D-Day, 6 June, but that was in 1944..
 He was buried in the cemetery of La Valette-du-Var, where his grave can still be seen.

 Legacy

 Le Pétomane left an enduring legacy and has inspired a number of artistic works.
 These include several musicals based on his life, such as The Fartiste (awarded Best Musical at the 2006 New York International Fringe Festival) and Seth Rozin's A Passing Wind which was premiered at the Philadelphia International Festival of the Arts in 2011.
 In addition, Le Pétomane was added to David Lee's 2007 reworked revival of the 1953 Broadway play Can-Can, which had originally been written by Abe Burroughs and Cole Porter.
 The updated play, staged at the Pasadena Playhouse, featured musical theatre actor Robert Yacko as the fartiste, with sound effects provided by the band's trombone and piccolo players.